jsteemann/liblouse/README.md

   `--suppress` is used and some memory leaks are filtered away, louse will still need to resolve the stacktrace to check if the output must be filtered.
-* repeated memory leaks from the same call site are not aggregated but are reported independently.
+* Repeated memory leaks from the same call site are not aggregated by louse but are reported independently.
+* Memleaks from libraries will be treated as regular memleaks.
+To suppress them, they need to filtered out explicitly using the `--suppress` option.